-- Increases Neighboring Property Values & Rents.
+- Increases Neighboring Property Values and rents.
 A tree increases the values for the whole block, which benefits you.
-The more a neighbor's house is worth the more your's is worth.
+The more a neighbor’s house is worth the more your’s is worth.

 - Reduction in Utility Bills.
 Trees provide shade against summer AC bills and even a tree that loses its leaves in winter, can still greatly insulate against cold.
 Reducing tenant expenses makes your rental more likely to stay rented.